LoviMadaan/first-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank my friends Yidne.
+> credit to Cindy Shin the author of the original design, as required by the Creative Commons License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>